Engine structure (actions). Propulsion composition Propulsion composition action

-• VERSION MOVEMENTS- VERSION MOVEMENTS (from lat. versare - rotate) - one of 2 types of macro eye movements.
+• VERSION MOVEMENTS- VERSION MOVEMENTS (from Latin versare - rotate) - one of 2 types of macro eye movements.
 V. d., unlike vergence movements, do not lead to a change in the angle between the visual axes of the left and right...

-• BUILDING THE MOVEMENT- CONSTRUCTION OF MOVEMENT (English formation of movements) - a fundamental concept in the theory of the structure and functioning of human motor skills, developed by N. A. Bernstein.
-P. d. is the composition of everything ...
+• BUILDING A MOVEMENT- BUILDING MOVEMENT (English formation of movements) is a fundamental concept in the theory of the structure and functioning of human motor skills, developed by N. A. Bernstein.
+P.D. is the composition of everything...

 ENGINE COMPOSITION (actions)

-(English) motor content) - a set of motor operations, performed in a certain space-time mode in accordance with the content motor task and the external and internal means of its solution available to the subject.
-D. s. is determined by the biomechanical properties of the body kinematics, innervation resources, the available inventory of sensory corrections, as well as the tool that is used to perform actions.
-D. s. "there is a function of both the task and its executor" ( Bernstein N.A.).
-D. s. m. b. defined a priori only partially, in general terms, accessible to verbal or figurative description; its full revelation by the subject occurs only in the course of exercises and training, in which the individual style of movements is worked out.
+(English) motor content) - a set of motor operations, performed in a certain spatio-temporal mode in accordance with the content motor task and the external and internal means of its solution available to the subject.
+D. s. determined by the biomechanical properties of body kinematics, innervation resources, available inventory of sensory corrections, as well as the tool used to perform actions.
+D. s. “there is a function of both the task and its performer” ( Bernstein N.A.).
+D. s. m.b. defined a priori only partially, in general terms accessible to verbal or figurative description; its complete identification by the subject occurs only during exercises and training, in which an individual style of movements is worked out.
 Cm. .
-(A. I. Nazarov.)
+(A.I.
+Nazarov.)

-Big psychological dictionary. - M.: Prime-EVROZNAK.
+Large psychological dictionary. - M.: Prime-EVROZNAK.
 Ed.
 B.G.
 Meshcheryakova, acad.
 V.P.
 Zinchenko.
 2003 .

-Engine Composition Actions- a system of motor operations performed in accordance with the motor task, the final formation of which is possible only in the course of practical training, in which the individual style of movements is specified ...
+Motor Composition Actions- a system of motor operations performed in accordance with a motor task, the final formation of which is possible only during practical training, in which the individual style of movements is clarified...
 Psychological Dictionary

 Category.
 The structure of a motor skill.
 Specificity.
-The system of motor operations performed in accordance with the motor task, the final formation of which is possible only in the course of practical training, when it is specified ... ...
+A system of motor operations performed in accordance with a motor task, the final formation of which is possible only during practical training, when it is specified... ...

 Category.
 Skill form.
 Specificity.
 The ability to carry out a particular movement without conscious control over it, formed in training, due to the automation of movement. .
-Psychological dictionary.
+Psychological Dictionary.
 THEM.
 Kondakov.
 2000...
-Great Psychological Encyclopedia
+Great psychological encyclopedia

 NERVOUS SYSTEM- NERVOUS SYSTEM.
-Contents: I. Embryogenesis, histogenesis and phylogenesis N.s. .
+Contents: I. Embryogenesis, histogenesis and phylogeny N.s. .
 518 II.
-Anatomy of N. s .................
+Anatomy of N. p.................
 524 III.
-Physiology N. s................
+Physiology N. p.............
 525 IV.
 Pathology N.s.................
 54?
-I. Embryogenesis, histogenesis and phylogenesis N. e. ... ...
-Big Medical Encyclopedia
+I. Embryogenesis, histogenesis and phylogeny N. e.... ...
+Great Medical Encyclopedia

 Dvoretsky Vitaly Petrovich